Poeschl/Window-shutter-control/README.md

 _Important:_ Don't forget to insert your wifi and mqtt broker credentials.

 If you have more than one controller in your configuration, change the `COVER_ID` to a unique id.

+## ESPHome

+If you already have `ESPHome` running, I also added the config for it.